ranbot-ai/tiktok-scraper/README.md

 - `build`: The latest generated javascript code.
 - `config`: Deployment and proxy configuration.
-- `public`: Public resource files, no need to compile.
 - `src`: The main coding part of the scraper, written by typescript.
 - `types`: Type or Interface definition.